inQWIRE/SQIR/README.md

 We describe SQIR and VOQC in [this draft](https://www.cs.umd.edu/~mwh/papers/hietala19voqc.html).
 A preliminary version of this work was presented at QPL 2019.

+For a gentle introduction to verification of quantum programs in Coq, see Robert Rand's [Verified Quantum Computing](http://www.cs.umd.edu/~rrand/vqc/index.html).

 ## Compilation

 Dependencies: